Call and Book Your Hotel Now!

 One of Dubai's most fascinating geographical aspects is Dubai Creek, which divides the city into two regions- Deira and Bur Dubai.
 Dubai Creek is a natural 15.2km (9.5 miles) inlet from the Persian Gulf, where the city's trade developed.
 The region north of the Creek is called Deira, and Bur Dubai refers to the south, where many residential and commercial developments lie.

-Due to the city's unique geographical location it enjoys a strategic position which allows it to connect to all local Gulf States, as well as to East Africa and South Asia..
+Dubai shares its borders with Abu Dhabi in the south, Sharjah in the northeast and the Sultanate of Oman in the southeast.
+Due to the city's unique geographical location, it enjoys a strategic position which allows it to connect to all Gulf States, as well as to East Africa and South Asia.

-Rainfall in Dubai is infrequent and does not last for a long period.
-It mostly rains during the winter period in the form of short gushes and an occasional thunderstorm.
-On average, rain falls only five days a year.
+In the summer, the weather in Dubai is sweltering and humid, with temperatures touching 42°C (107°F).
+Even the temperature of the sea can reach 37°C (99°F), with humidity averaging over 90%.
+Rainfall in Dubai is infrequent and does not last for more than a few days.
+It mostly rains during the winter, with short gushes and the occasional thunderstorm.
+On average, Dubai experiences only five days of rainfall a year.